Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

 where $C_a$ and $p_a$ are, respectively, a constant and a polynomial of degree $a-1\leq w_0-2$.
-Now thanks to the following lemma, we can deduce the vanishing of the determinant, so we finally found that for every $\alpha$ such that $w_i\alpha$ is not an integer number the original system has a solution.
+Now thanks to the following lemma, we can deduce the vanishing of the determinant, so we have finally found that for every $\alpha$ such that $w_i\alpha$ is not an integer, the original system has a solution.

-All this process could be made independently of the choice of $m$, $n$, all of the $w_i$ and $c_m$, so it finally proves the surjectivity of $\Phi$ and the proposition. \end{proof}
+All of this process could be made independently of the choice of $m$, $n$, all of the $w_i$ and $c_m$, so it finally proves the surjectivity of $\Phi$.

+The claim about the multiplicity of the exponents follows from two facts: the order of the $w_i$ does not play any role in the complex $\lambda_+\OO_{\AA^n}$ as we commented in the introduction to the context of the proposition, and within each set of possible exponents $\left\{1/w_i,\ldots,(w_i-1)/w_i\right\}$, the proof shows that whichever we use, the outcome is the same because of the different possible values of $m$. $\square$

+\begin{nota} Note that we already knew before the proposition that by the monodromy theorem, the exponents were to be rational.
+What this result provides, with respect to that fact, is a much shorter set of possible exponents.

-\begin{nota} The converse of the proposition holds in a stronger way: every cohomology of $\lambda_+\OO_{\AA^n}$ is constant, excepting the last one, $\HH^0\lambda_+\OO_{\AA^n}$, whose exponents are exactly those of the form $j/w_i$, for $j=1,\ldots,w_i$ and $i=0,\ldots,n$.
-However, it needs much more previous work; it can be found at \cite[5.4]{Ca}. \end{nota}
+The converse of the last proposition holds in a stronger way: every cohomology of $\lambda_+\OO_{\AA^n}$ is constant, except the last one, $\HH^0\lambda_+\OO_{\AA^n}$, whose exponents are exactly those of the form $j/w_i$, for $j=1,\ldots,w_i$ and $i=0,\ldots,n$.
+However, it needs much more preparatory work; it can be found in \cite[\S5]{CaDwork}. \end{nota}